mhagstrand/slate/source/includes/_api_CRUD_products_reviews.md

 ## Create a Product Review

 Creates a new product review.

+### Notes

-(Details: The "review" property is the review's text.
-The "rating" property must be a whole number between 1–5.
-If the optional "date_created" property is not specified, it defaults to the current date/time.
-If the optional "status" property is not specified, it defaults to 0 [“Pending”].
-Other allowable values are 1 [“Approved”] or 2 [“Disapproved”].)
+The `review` property is the review's text.
+The `rating` property must be a whole number between 1–5.
+If the optional `date_created` property is not specified, it defaults to the current date/time.
+If the optional "status" property is not specified, it defaults to 0 [`Pending`].
+Other allowable values are 1 [`Approved`] or 2 [`Disapproved`].)

 *   [OAuth](#create-a-product-review-oauth)
 >`POST /stores/{store_hash}/v2/products/{product_id}/reviews`